zio/zio-http/docs/reference/index.md

 ---
-id: overview
+id: index
-title: Overview
+title: Introduction to ZIO HTTP
 ---

-**ZIO HTTP** is a powerful library that is used to build highly performant HTTP-based services and clients using functional scala and ZIO and uses [Netty](https://netty.io/) as its core.
+ZIO HTTP offers an expressive API for creating HTTP applications.
+It uses a domain-specific language (DSL) to define routes and handlers.
+Both server and client are designed in terms of **HTTP as a function**, so they are functions from `Request` to `Response`.

+## Core Concepts

 ZIO HTTP has powerful functional domains that help in creating, modifying, and composing apps easily.
-Let's start with the HTTP domain.

-## Core Concepts

-The core concepts of ZIO HTTP are:
+Let's take a look at the core domain:

 - `Routes` - A collection of `Route`s.
 If the error type of the routes is `Response`, then they can be served.
-- `Route` - A single route that can be matched against a http `Request` and produce a `Response`.
+- `Route` - A single route that can be matched against an HTTP `Request` and produce a `Response`.
 It comprises a `RoutePattern` and a `Handler`:
-  1. `RoutePattern` - A pattern that can be matched against a http request.
-It is a combination of `Method` and `PathCodec` which can be used to match the method and path of the request.
+  1. `RoutePattern` - A pattern that can be matched against an HTTP `Request`.
+It is a combination of `Method` and `PathCodec` which can be used to match the `Method` and `Path` of the `Request`.
   2. `Handler` - A function that can convert a `Request` into a `Response`.

 Let's see each of these concepts inside a simple example: